corneliusmunz/legoino/README.md

 * **HubEmulation.ino:** Example of an emulated PoweredUp Hub two port hub (train hub) which could receive signals from the PoweredUp app and will send out the signals as IR commands to a Powerfunction remote receiver. https://www.youtube.com/watch?v=RTNexxT4-yQ
 * **PoweredUpRemoteAutoDetection.ino:** Example of connection of PoweredUp and PoweredUpRemote where the device type is fetched automatically and the order in which you switched on the hubs is no longer relevant.
 * **ControlPlusHub.ino:** Example of connection of ControlPlusHub (TechnicHub) where a Tacho Motor on Port D is controlled.
+* **Mario.ino** Example of connection to a Mario Hub to read in sensor notifications about the Barcode/Tag sensor, Color sensor, Pants sensor and Gesture sensor.

 # Setup and Usage